smh-kneonix/ticketing/readme.md

 This project is for educational purposes and is open-source.
 Feel free to fork and build upon it!

+to see the common package you can check the

 ## 👤 Author